 Researchers from San Francisco State took it to another level and looked at the link between gestures and problem-solving.
 They found that children who used gestures more often in everyday life were better at carrying out certain tasks.

-This applies at any age, argues Professor of Psychology Patricia Miller, one of the authors of the study: “Even we adults sometimes gesture when we’re trying to organize our tax receipts or our closets.
+This applies at any age, argues psychologist Patricia Miller, one of the authors of the study: “Even we adults sometimes gesture when we’re trying to organize our tax receipts or our closets.
 When our minds are overflowing we let our hands take on some of the cognitive load.”

 This has important implications for how we might learn languages.

 It supports the idea that learning is an ‘embodied’ activity, something that involves a complex interaction of brain and body.
-Gestures are not only located in the body, any more than thoughts only occur in the brain.
+Gestures are not solely located in the body any more than thoughts only occur in the brain.

 This view of language learning gave rise to Total Physical Response, a way of teaching language through movement.

 It’s not just for kids either.
 Adult learners often do something like this subconsciously when learning a new language; our memory likes physical associations.
 Some people like to use hand movements to practice tones in languages like Vietnamese or Mandarin.

 Admittedly, this doesn’t really explain why Italians like using their hands when they talk.
 But maybe, just maybe, they’ve known for a long time what science is only beginning to understand: that expressing yourself with your hands is a great way to help your brain out.